kevinjalbert/kevinjalbert.github.io/source/articles/2016-09-30-lets-pry-into-ruby-objects.md

 ---
-title: "Let's `pry` into Ruby Objects"
+title: "Let's pry into Ruby Objects"

-teaser: |
-  When you are knee deep in Ruby and dealing with objects that you never created it's sometimes a little daunting to trace everything back and figure it all out.
+description: "When you are knee deep in Ruby and dealing with objects that you never created it's sometimes a little daunting to trace everything back and figure it all out.
 Luckly there are a couple techniques in Ruby that can aid you.
-In particular, `pry` is an extreamly powerful tool that you should have in your toolbox.
+In particular, pry is an extreamly powerful tool that you should have in your toolbox."

 tags:
 - pry
 - ruby
 - rails
 ---

 ## Where is my `pry`bar?